China–India relations

 Growth in diplomatic and economic influence has increased the significance of their bilateral relationship.
 Between 2008 and 2021, China was India's largest trading partner, and the two countries have extended their strategic and military relations.
-However, conflict of interest leads to hostility.
 India has a large trade deficit that is favoured towards China.
-The two countries failed to resolve their border dispute and Indian media outlets have repeatedly reported Chinese military incursions into Indian territory.
-And relations between contemporary China and India have been characterised by border disputes, resulting in three military conflicts – the Sino-Indian War of 1962, the border clashes in Nathu La and Cho La in 1967, and the 1987 Sumdorong Chu standoff.
-Since the late 1980s, both countries have successfully rebuilt diplomatic and economic ties.
+The Sino-Indian border dispute, manifested by the Line of Actual Control (LAC), remains a central issue, resulting in the 1962 Sino-Indian War, the clashes in 1967, and the a standoff in 1987.
+Since the late 1980s, both countries have rebuilt diplomatic and economic ties; a 1996 agreement forbids firearms and explosives near the LAC.